davewsmith/play/htmx/NOTES.md

 Well, nuts.
 The Flask I pinned to has a security issue that hasn't been backported to a Flask version that supports Python 3.6.9.
-And yes, that particular problem goes away once I upgrade one of my laptops of 18.04 LTS.
+And yes, that particular problem goes away once I upgrade my scratch laptop from Ubuntu 18.04 LTS to something more modern.
 For the meantime, unpin the dependency.

 ## Round 1